CarMax promises to make buying or selling a used car an easy and stress-free process through its “no haggle” policy. But is CarMax right for you?

 Selling a car through CarMax is a less automated process, but it’s considerably easier than going through a traditional dealer or conducting a private sale.

 If you’re interested in selling your vehicle, head here.
-You’ll find a brief form where you enter your car’s make, model, model year and mileage.
+You’ll find a brief form where you enter your car’s VIN number or license plate number, state and zip code.

 If CarMax is interested in your vehicle, you’ll get a message like this: